 A Family’s New Hope

-While his children have a safe, constructive place to play and learn during the day, Patrick and his wife focused on securing a steady income.
-Patrick’s wife was recently hired at a drug treatment facility and is now working to become a case manager.
+Patrick and his fiancé are working hard for a brighter future for their family.
+Patrick’s fiancé was recently hired at a drug treatment facility and is now working to become a case manager.
 Patrick spends his days looking for employment and caring for his children once they get home from childcare and school.

 “I would tell other fathers experiencing homelessness to just don’t give up.
 You have something better to live for an that’s your kids.
 They are your motivation.”